k-grau/k-grau/README.md

 - 👋 Journalist turned programmer.
 Have a bachelors in Journalism and Media Production from Linnaeus University, Sweden.
-Worked in news media/journalism for 10+ years but started to learn programming in 2018 through various online courses at different universities.
+Worked in news media/journalism for 10+ years but started to learn programming in late 2018 through various online courses at different universities.
 Really loved coding from the start!

 - 👋 To date I have completed about 2 years worth of programming/web dev/network courses at university level.
 Currently looking for my first job in the industry.
 My main focus is front-end web dev./ app dev. but I enjoy working across the whole stack.